- States open special enrollment periods to enroll uninsured

 Normally, people who are losing their employer-sponsored plan have 60 days to elect COBRA (assuming the plan is COBRA-eligible).
 But the IRS and the Department of Labor published guidelines in May that give people who are losing their employer-sponsored coverage additional time to elect COBRA.
-The new rules essentially delay the start of the 60-day window until the end of the “outbreak period,” which is currently scheduled to run until June 29, 2020 (this could end up being extended depending on the circumstances).
+The new rules essentially delay the start of the 60-day window until the end of the “outbreak period,” which does not currently have a scheduled end date.
 So a person who is losing coverage at the end of May would normally have until July 20 to elect COBRA.
-But under the COVID-19 regulations, the person would actually have until August 28 (60 days from June 29).
+But under the COVID-19 regulations, the person would actually have until 60 days after the COVID-19 outbreak period ends.

 The initial payment deadline and subsequent payment deadlines have also been extended so that their clocks start ticking at the end of the outbreak period.
 A person who elects COBRA has 45 days from the election date to pay the initial premium, but that’s now pushed out to 45 days from the end of the outbreak period.
 Subsequent monthly COBRA premium payments have to be made within a 30-day grace period that starts at the beginning of each month, but that grace period is currently also measured as 30 days from the end of the outbreak period.
 All of this serves to make COBRA more accessible for people who are losing their employer-sponsored coverage during the pandemic.